Oil turns lower on expectations of crude oil inventory rise

 Brent April crude LCOc1 fell 24 cents to settle at $58.66 a barrel, after reaching $60.30.
 U.S. April crude CLc1 fell 17 cents to settle at $49.28, off a $50.33 intraday peak.

-Ahead of Friday's March contract expirations, a squeeze on benchmark U.S. ultra-low sulphur diesel (ULSD) futures eased on Tuesday.
+Ahead of Friday's March contract expirations, a squeeze on benchmark U.S. ultra-low sulfur diesel (ULSD) futures eased on Tuesday.

 March ULSD HOc1 plunged more than 18 cents, sharply reducing its premium HOc1-HOc2 to April ULSD.